-Susan has over (20 years) experience in the tax arena and has vast in-depth tax law training in multiple disciplines from fiduciary returns to the new tax acts and is a highly requested speaker every year for the MSU tax schools.
+Susan has over 20 years of experience in the tax arena and has vast in-depth tax law training in multiple disciplines from fiduciary returns to the new tax acts and is a highly requested speaker every year for the MSU tax schools.

 MEET OUR OWNERS